rarenaturew/insight_coding_challenge/README.md

 	14

 ### Usage: run.sh \<option\>
 Your computer should have **Python 2.7** installed.
+The programs can be executed by simply "run.sh \<option\>", here the \<option\> is optional.

-         The default situation is "no option": no data munging.
+         The default option is "no option": no data munging.
 We can simply run "run.sh"

-         If <option> is not empty: the program will convert capital letters
-                                   into lower cases, and ignore empty lines.
+         If <option> is not empty: capital letters are converted into lower cases, and empty lines are ignored.
                                    Try: " run.sh 1 "

 When the option is not empty, the output files are named **ft1_\<option\>.txt** and